Micaet/Projekt_2_TWD/README.md

 ---

-Due to limitations in displaying the `heatmaply` package on shinyapps, we are not providing a link to the partially functioning product.
-We encourage you to run the application on your own computer to experience its full functionality.
-Below are example screenshots showcasing the application:
+We are providing a link to our application; however, due to issues with the `heatmaply` package on shinyapps, one chart does not function correctly.
+It works perfectly when you download and run our code locally, so we encourage you to do so.
+Additionally, below are several screenshots of our application, including an image of the heatmap:

 - **First**: The first tab
   ![First Tab](./Image/First.png)